AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

-After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-This yields 2 (potentially different) scores.
-We then take the maximum of these 2 scores.
-This yields a single score for each episode.
+After each episode, the rewards that each agent received for each step are added(without discounting), to get a score for each agent.
+This yields 2 scores.
+The maximum of these 2 scores is then the episode score.
-The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.
+The environment is considered solved, when the average of 100 episode scores is at least +0.5.

 ## Instructions